ashhendrata/yummy-or-tummy/README.md

 What's next: Detecting text in the photos taken

-Update: has not been incorporated with camera BUT i implemented the text reading feature tested with images
+Update: has not been incorporated with camera BUT i implemented the text reading feature tested with images i am so sorry its all over the place and the features are not linked but hopefully you get an idea! life has been lifeing so its been hard to make progress